16 Kitchen Cabinet Alternatives to Expand Your Storage

 Open Shelves / Ledges

 Having open shelves can bring down your kitchen storage costs drastically.
 They are also very easy to install and make your items very accessible.
-Open shelves can also be used to add some decorative elements such as plants and vases.
+Open shelves can also be used to add some decorative elements such as plants and different types of vases.

 Open shelves do have some disadvantages though; as the smoke and vapor from the stove rises upwards and can make the items on the shelves greasy.
 The dishes on open shelves also tend to collect dust and have to be cleaned more often.
 You can consider other types of shelves if this bothers you.